mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 values. *gender* is typically _male/female/m/f_ — it oscillates between a few possible values across all users.
 Because of this, it can be interned to reduce memory usage. *age* is another low-cardinality field, but this one can't be interned because Java's `Integer` lacks this functionality[^1].
-In principal it would be great to intern it, but you can't, there is no method to call.
+In principal it would be great to intern age, but you can't, as there is no method on Integer to call.
 The final field, *Name*, is obviously the opposite of low-cardinality.
 Names are unique (there was never and will never be another "Dudley Pound") or at least unique enough, that interning names would waste memory or even cause leaks (pool is forever!).